Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Introduction

-In the present work, the branching ratio is calculated within the potential model followed by Ref.~\cite{BayePLB6962011}.
-We now take into account the near proton-emission threshold resonance \cite{AyyadPRL1292022, Lopez-SaavedraPRL1292022}, and the spectroscopic factor.
+The analysis in Refs.~\cite{AyyadPRL1232019, OkolowiczPRL1242020, AyyadPRL1292022, Lopez-SaavedraPRL1292022} showed a large spectroscopic factor for the proton channel, suggesting that the nucleon mean-field approach provides an appropriate framework for the analysis.
+Therefore, in Ref.~\cite{anh2022Be10}, using the Skyrme Hartree-Fock calculation in the continuum~\cite{dover1971, dover1972}, we focused on the single-particle properties of the resonance to analyze the low-energy proton elastic scattering data of Ref.~\cite{AyyadPRL1292022}.
+The results with different Skyrme forces all show the $s$-state resonance near the proton-emission threshold at $96$~keV, $152$~keV, and $376$~keV for SAMi-ISB, SkM$^*$, and SGII, respectively~\cite{anh2022Be10}.
+In the present work, we extend the analysis to the beta-delayed proton emission of $^{11}$Be by calculating the branching ratio within the potential model following Ref.~\cite{BayePLB6962011}, now taking into account the near proton-emission threshold resonance~\cite{AyyadPRL1292022, Lopez-SaavedraPRL1292022} which was identified as the proton $s$-state resonance~\cite{anh2022Be10}.

 The single-particle bound and scattering potentials are obtained simultaneously within the Skyrme Hartree-Fock formalism.
-We use two overall scaling parameters for the potentials to give exactly the experimental values of the halo neutron separation energy and the location of the narrow resonance near the proton-emission threshold.
-The calculation method is valid for the studies of elastic scattering \cite{dover1971, dover1972, anh2023O1415, anh2022Be10} and radiative-capture reactions at keV energy \cite{anh2021pgamma, AnhPRC11042021, anh2022Li7}.
-In Ref.~\cite{anh2022Be10}, it was applied to emphasize the single-particle properties of the resonance found in Refs.~\cite{AyyadPRL1292022, AyyadPRL1242020Erratum, Lopez-SaavedraPRL1292022}.
-As we apply the same calculation to compute the branching ratio, we show the direct correlation between the resonance location and the branching ratio.
+We use two overall scaling parameters for the potentials to account for small systematic deviations of the effective interaction and to reproduce the halo neutron separation energy and the near-threshold resonance energy.
+Only minimal renormalization of the mean-field potential is required, indicating that both the halo structure of $^{11}\mathrm{Be}$ and the near-threshold resonance in $^{11}\mathrm{B}$ emerge naturally from the Skyrme mean field rather than being imposed by parameter tuning.
+The calculation method is valid for the studies of elastic scattering~\cite{dover1971, dover1972, anh2023O1415, anh2022Be10} and radiative-capture reactions at keV energy~\cite{anh2021pgamma, AnhPRC11042021, anh2022Li7}.
+The flexibility of the Skyrme Hartree-Fock approach allows us to vary the near-threshold resonance energy through small changes in the proton-nucleus potential depth and thereby quantify its impact on the branching ratio.

+Following Ref.~\cite{BayePLB6962011, AyyadPRL1232019}, we simplified the process to a single-channel calculation.
+Other channels, especially the alpha channel, are omitted~\cite{tang2025}, as including them would introduce additional uncertainties.
+In particular, the alpha-nucleus optical potential is poorly constrained at energies below 3~MeV, limiting the reliability of such contributions in theoretical calculations.
+A non-zero alpha width would contribute to the total resonance width and modify the proton elastic-scattering line shape.
+Nevertheless, the branching ratio is expected to remain considerably more sensitive to the resonance energy than to moderate variations of the resonance width.
+Moreover, when interpreting the beta-delayed proton emission of $^{11}\mathrm{Be}$ as a quasi-free neutron decay, it is particularly well-suited to our calculation, which focuses on the single channel.